TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

 .. method:: window.attroff(attr)

-   Remove attribute *attr* from the "background" set applied to all writes to the current window.
+   Remove attribute *attr* kutoka the "background" set applied to all writes to the current window.

 .. method:: window.attron(attr)

-   Add attribute *attr* from the "background" set applied to all writes to the current window.
+   Add attribute *attr* kutoka the "background" set applied to all writes to the current window.